midoelhawy/telegram-logger/README.md

 ```

-Else you can support diffrent language by setting the default keyword
+Else you can support different language by setting the default keyword

 ```typescript